Nom Nom logo

 It is good to see that a handful of beneficial bacteria were increased with the probiotic supplement.
 However, the canine gut is composed of thousands of different bacterial species.
 They interact and constitute a complex ecological system which is unique to each dog.

-We discovered that in the active group, our probiotics caused a significant increase at week four in one of the factors, named PCoA4 (see figure below, red bar compared to blue).
+In the active group, our probiotics caused a significant increase at week four in one of the factors, named PCoA4 (see figure below, red bar compared to blue).
 This explained 4.7% of the observed variation of the gut microbiome.
 This increase returned to baseline at week six, two weeks after probiotic treatment ended (gray bar mirrors blue).

 Like a dog with a bone, digging even further into the results